Laverna/laverna/README.md

 #### 1. Install Git

 This project requires that you have the latest version of git installed.
-To do so, see [Installing Git][14] (First-time users of git might want to check out the next section for configuring git.).
+To do so, see [Installing Git][14] (first-time users of git might want to check out the next section for configuring git).

 **Note:** Windows users will have to set the PATH variable for git after installing it.